decretist/Dissertation/Chapter1/chapter1.md

     ..." [@mclaughlin_summa_1952, 1] (Paucapalea arranged the
     distinctions in the first part and the last, trans.
 PLE)

-[^30]: Cf. Atria A. Larson, *Master of Penance: Gratian and the
+[^30]: Cf. [@larson_master_2014, 12-13, n30] "My refusal to apply
-    Development of Penitential Thought and Law in the Twelfth Century*, Studies in Medieval and Early Modern Canon Law, volume 11 (Washington, D.C: The Catholic University of America Press, 2014) 12-13, fn.30.
-"My refusal to apply the standard label of 'canonical collection' to the *Decretum* is meant to make clear that I do not classify the rest of the *Decretum Gratiani* as a canonical collection in the exact way that the work of Regino, Burchard, Anselm of Lucca, or even Ivo of Chartres (and many anonymous compilers) was, and yet it was a canonical collection in many respects, especially considering much of its source material and how it was used.
+    the standard label of 'canonical collection' to the *Decretum* is meant to make clear that I do not classify the rest of the *Decretum Gratiani* as a canonical collection in the exact way that the work of Regino, Burchard, Anselm of Lucca, or even Ivo of Chartres (and many anonymous compilers) was, and yet it was a canonical collection in many respects, especially considering much of its source material and how it was used.
 Many abbreviations of the *Decretum*, for instance, are clear testimony that some religious houses and episcopal courts wanted the canons, not the *dicta*; they wanted a pure canonical collection that could serve as a reference manual to the church's law."

 [^31]: Define systematic vs. chronological canonical collections?